mcantcode/IP-Geolocation-Logger/README.md

 1. [Delta](https://deltaexploits.gg/)

 ## 📝 Note
-This script doesn't support any actions that violate Roblox's Terms of Service and was made for educational purposes, showing how to retrieve geolocation data from an IP address.
+This script doesn't support any actions that violate Roblox's Terms of Service and was made for educational purposes, showing how to collect geolocation data from an IP address.